ahstat/ahstat.github.io/_posts/2016-4-11-Metropolis-Hastings-example.md

 ---
 layout: post
-title: An illustration of the Metropolis–Hastings algorithm
+title: An illustration of Metropolis–Hastings algorithm
 published: true
 ---
 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-The *Metropolis–Hastings algorithm* is a method for sampling from a probability distribution.
+*Metropolis–Hastings algorithm* is a method for sampling from a probability distribution.
 It is used when direct sampling is difficult.

 This post illustrates the algorithm by sampling from $$\mathcal{N}(. \mid > 5)$$ -- the univariate normal distribution conditional on being greater than $$5$$.
 This example has been chosen for its simplicity, for understanding how the algorithm actually works.